NREL/sparkctl/docs/tutorials/run_spark_jobs.md

-# Run jobs on a Spark Cluster with spark-submit or pyspark
+# Run jobs with spark-submit or pyspark

 In this tutorial you will learn how to start a Spark cluster on HPC compute nodes and then run Spark jobs with `spark-submit` or interactively with `pyspark`.